 Christopher Tubbs, Ph.D.

-Dr. Christopher Tubbs serves San Diego Zoo Global as a Scientist in Reproductive Sciences.
+Dr. Christopher Tubbs serves San Diego Zoo Global as a Senior Scientist in Reproductive Sciences.
 Chris is interested in how environmental chemicals affect reproduction of endangered species.
 His research focuses on developing in vitro methods to measure interactions between environmental chemicals and the hormone receptors that regulate endocrine function.